Skip to main content

 Artificial Intelligence

-Freedom Online Coalition Statement on AI and Human Rights: Issued at the Internet Governance Forum in June 2025, this statement establishes human rights as the foundation for AI governance, with 21 countries endorsing it and more expected to follow.
+• Freedom Online Coalition Statement on AI and Human Rights: Issued at the Internet Governance Forum in June 2025, this statement establishes human rights as the foundation for AI governance and has been endorsed by 24 countries.

 • The World According to ChatGPT: This short piece examines how GhatGPT and similar tools might affect civic space and democracy in the coming years – both by creating new issues and exacerbating existing problems.